$\tau$-invariants for knots in rational homology spheres: The definition of

-In addition, any relative periodic domain $\mathcal{P}$ gives rise to a relative homology class in $H_2(Y-\nu(K),\partial(Y-\nu(K))$.
-Recall that when $K$ is null-homologous, there is a $c_1$ evaluation formula for periodic domains \cite{OS-threemanifolds}.
-Hedden and Levine have found a similar formula that holds in the relative case.
+In addition, any relative periodic domain gives rise to a relative homology class in $H_2(Y-\nu(K),\partial(Y-\nu(K))$.
+Recall that when $K$ is null-homologous, there is a $c_1$-evaluation formula for periodic domains \cite{OS-threemanifolds}.
+Hedden and Levine provide a similar formula for relative periodic domains.
 First, recall the definition of the Euler measure: \begin{definition} [\cite{OS-properties}] Let $\mathcal{P}=\sum_i a_iD_i$ be a (relative) periodic domain.
 The \emph{Euler measure of $\mathcal{P}$} is given by,

-\end{definition} Then, we have a $c_1$-evaluation formula for relative periodic domains: \begin{proposition}[\cite{Hedden-Levine}] Let $K$ be a rationally null-homologous knot in $Y$ with rational $q$-Seifert surface $F$.
-Let $(\Sigma,\alpha,\beta,w,z)$ be a doubly pointed Heegaard diagram for $(Y,K)$.
-For any relative periodic domain $\mathcal{P}$ representing $F$ and any $\b{x}\in\intpt$,
+\end{definition} Then, we have a $c_1$-evaluation formula for relative periodic domains: \begin{proposition}[\cite{Hedden-Levine-surgery}] Let $K$ be a rationally null-homologous knot in $Y$ with rational $q$-Seifert surface $F$.
+Let $(\Sigma,\b\alpha,\b\beta,w,z)$ be a doubly pointed Heegaard diagram for $(Y,K)$.
+For any relative periodic domain $\mathcal{P}$ representing $F$ and any $\mathbf{x}$ in $\intpt$,